A model of light pseudoscalar dark matter: Benchmark points in the model

-In Tables~\ref{table-BR} we show the different branching ratios for $\widetilde{H}$ and also provide the corresponding values for the SM higgs boson for comparison.
-For our choice of benchmark points, the $\widetilde{H} $ branching ratios to various SM two body final states are consistent with that of the current LHC Higgs boson data.
-It should be also noted that the invisible decay of $\widetilde{H} $ is negligible small.
-We have presented the corresponding Higgs signal strengths in Table \ref{table-BR1}.
+In Table ~\ref{table-BR} we show different branching ratios (BR) for $\widetilde{H}$ and also provide the corresponding SM higgs boson BR values for direct comparison.
+For our choice of benchmark points, the $\widetilde{H}$ branching ratios in various SM two body final states are consistent with that of the current LHC Higgs boson data.
+It should also be noted that the invisible decay of $\widetilde{H}$ is negligible small in this scenario.
+The various Higgs signal strengths calculated for our choice of benchmark points and the corresponding experimental best-fit values are shown in Table \ref{table-BR1}.
+For all the chosen benchmark points, the Higgs signal strengths are consistent with the experimental bounds within $2\sigma $~\cite{Sirunyan:2018koj}.